KITCHENWARE, TABLEWARE and BATHROOM

 Sugar bowls

-There were also several sugar bowls in the PPP range, most belonging to cream jug and sugar bowl sets.
-No numbered example of any is recorded.
-They are known from shape book entries only.
+There were also several sugar bowls in the PPP range, most belonging to cream-jug-and-sugar-bowl sets.
+Some are known from shape book entries only - Early Series numbers 566668; 85.

 Allan & Myrtle James Collection